 Traditional banks usually carry similar service fees, like the wire transfer and ATM fees shown above.
-However, it should be noted that Bank of America, Chase and U.S. Bank all offer a lower ceiling of $25 for monthly maintenance fees.
+However, it should be noted that Bank of America and Chase offer a lower ceiling of $25 for monthly maintenance fees.

 Getting the Most Out of Your Bank of America Account